 British Pavilion Biennale

-Their report recommended an integrated package of works to bring the building up to a standard and provided a schedule of planned maintenance to protect the building in the future.
-Brooks/Murray were asked to assemble a joint UK/Italian design team to develop a project for completion in early 1995.
+The team were then asked to assemble a joint UK/Italian design team to develop a project for completion in early 1995.

-Other works to the building included provision of access for the disabled; improving stability of the existing fabric; installation of wc and office; provision of basic kitchen for corporate entertainment; opening up of lower floor to provide additional exhibition space; upgrading of all services; provision of fire alert system and re-roofing.
+Other works to the building included providing access for all, improving the stability of the existing fabric, installing a toilet and office space, providing basic kitchen for corporate hosting, opening the lower floor for further exhibition space, upgrading all services including early use of the internet, and providing a fire alert system and new roof.